Functional Data Representation with Merge Trees: Stability, Estimators and Approximations

 \Cref{teo:stability} states that if two functions are pointwise close, then we can turn the merge tree associated to the first function into the merge tree associated to the second function using at most one edit per vertex, and each edit has a small cost.
 Note, however, that if the two functions have a very high number of oscillations, the distance between their merge trees could still be large.
-Indeed if $||f_n-f||_\infty\xrightarrow{n} 0$ with $\#V_{T_{f_n}}\xrightarrow{n} \infty,$ we are not guaranteed that $d_E(T_f,T_{f_n})\rightarrow 0$. \Cref{teo:stability} however implies that, if the cardinalities $|V_{T_{f_n}}|$ are bounded, then $d_E(T_f,T_{f_n})$ indeed goes to $0.$
+Indeed if $\parallel f_n-f \parallel_\infty\xrightarrow{n} 0$ we are not guaranteed that $d_E(T_f,T_{f_n})\rightarrow 0$. \Cref{teo:stability} however implies that, if the cardinalities $\# V_{T_{f_n}}$ are bounded, then $d_E(T_f,T_{f_n})$ indeed goes to $0.$ Lastly, we point out that in \cite{pegoraro2024finitely} it is shown that the widely used Wasserstein metrics between persistence diagrams satisfy stability properties analogous to the ones considered in \Cref{teo:stability}.

-Problems could then arise when we expect a possibly unbound number of informative spikes, that is spikes which should not be removed by pruning.
-In this case, however, the computational cost of the metric $d_E$ would also be prohibitive due to the high number of leaves in the trees; indeed this supports the claim that the only practical limitation to the use of the metric $d_E$ is given by its computational cost.